-A dying teacher instructs his final student to check on the activities of five former pupils, each of whom he taught a unique and special style of kung-fu to: The Centipede, Snake, Scorpion, Lizard, and Toad (hence the title).
-His final student, who knows a little of each style must team up with one of the other good students to destroy the evil ones if there are any.
-Greed and treachery ensue as the student discovers that some of the students are indeed evil.
-But which one can he trust enough to team up with?Written by
+A dying teacher instructs his final student to check on the activities of five former pupils, each of whom he taught a unique and special style of kung-fu: Centipede, Snake, Scorpion, Lizard, and Toad (hence the title).
+His final student, who knows a little of each style, must team up with one of the other good students to destroy the evil ones, if there are any.
+Greed and treachery ensue as the student discovers that some of the students are indeed evil, but which one can he trust enough to team up with?Written by

 Ken McCary <firstname.lastname@example.org>

 9 of 14 people found this review helpful.